(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 There has been some recent controversy about Revolut.
 If you follow financial news, you probably have heard some of them.

 Since its creation, Revolut has had many issues with their employees.
-Or rather, employees had many issues with Revolut!
-Indeed, they have a very important turnover.
+Or rather, employees had many problems with Revolut!
+Indeed, they have a significant turnover.
 And several prior employees have reported a lot of unpaid work and extreme work conditions.
 I do not know the truth behind these allegations.
 But this does not help Revolut’s reputation.

-In early 2019, it was reported that thousands of suspicious transactions were allowed to go through the Revolut system.
-It was shown that Revolut switched off their screening system.
-It is not known why the system was not activated.
-After the news, the system was reactivated.
+In early 2019, the news reported that thousands of suspicious transactions were allowed to go through the Revolut system.
+They showed that Revolut switched off their screening system.
+We do not know why the system was not activated.
+After the news, they reactivated the system.
 But this is worrisome.

 Shortly after this event, the Chief Financial Officer (CFO) of Revolut stepped down, increasing the controversy and conjectures around Revolut.
 He said he stepped down because Revolut was become too big too fast and was not capable of handling all these changes.